 curl -X POST http://localhost:8001/services/example-service/plugins \ --data "name=session" \ --data "config.storage=kong" \ --data "config.cookie_secure=false"

-Note: cookie_secure is true by default, and should always be true, but is set to false for the sake of this demo to avoid using HTTPS.
+is true by default, and should always be true, but is set to false for the sake of this demo to avoid using HTTPS. -

 curl -X POST http://localhost:8001/services/example-service/plugins \ --data "name=request-termination" \ --data "config.status_code=403" \ --data "config.message=So long and thanks for all the fish!" \ --data "consumer.id=<anonymous_consumer_id>"

-Add all these to the declarative config file:
+Add the following snippet to your declarative config file:

 services: